Paul D'Agostino (soccer)

-Paul D'Agostino (artist) can be found here.

 Paul D'Agostino (born July 13, 1956) is a former midfielder or defender who played professionally for several teams in the North American Soccer League (NASL).

 He played in the National Soccer League (NSL) in 1972 with Toronto Italia.
 In 1981, he served as captain of the Calgary Boomers.
 After his stint with Calgary he returned to the NSL to play with Toronto Panhellenic.